 “Cardiologists are not trying to cause harm when they fail to diagnose depression – they just don’t see it.
 They are focused, by their natures, on a completely different aspect of reality.

 “The very nature of cardiologists is to embrace the concrete, the mechanistic, the object that can be analyzed, broken down into parts and assemblies, and held in the hand and examined, component by component.

 “The heart, being essentially a sophisticated pump, is thus inherently attractive to the cardiologist, an object worthy of one’s entire career.”

 Failing to take the known risk of depression seriously in these heart patients can have devastating consequences, as Dr. Fogoros warns.
 A 2007 study published in the European Journal of Cardiovascular Nursing on depression in women with coronary artery disease found that 74% of women diagnosed with post-cardiac event depression still had impaired physical and social functioning one year after their heart attack.* That impairment also meant that overall recovery, independence and quality of life was also impacted.

-Depression in heart patients has “flown under the radar for far too long”, concluded the study author, Dr. Colleen Norris.
+But depression in heart patients – whether they have experienced a surgical procedure or not – has “flown under the radar for far too long”, concluded the study author, Dr. Colleen Norris.
 She added that doctors must look for symptoms of depression in all patients who are undergoing treatment for heart problems, but particularly in women.

 We also know that the age of a heart patient may be an important factor here.
 For example, Dr. Susmita Mallik of Emory University School of Medicine reported in the Archives of Internal Medicine that younger women diagnosed with heart disease before the age of 60 are three times more likely to become depressed than male heart patients.
 Dr. Mallik observed: